rafischer1/testdragondrop/README.md

 [x] Get toast service up and running for action completion 🍞

-[ ] Gooey drag and drop restricted areas
+[x] Gooey drag and drop restricted areas

-[ ] Resizing of cards in restricted areas
+[x] Resizing of cards in restricted areas

-[ ] Move item from list to full card preview
+[x] Move item from list to full card preview

+[ ] Cursor selection to action in specified area 🛀